oracle-quickstart/oci-hpc/README.md

 ### Using mgmt to resize the cluster
 > [!IMPORTANT]
-> If you are using GB200 hosts, see special notes above
+> If you are using GB200 or GB300 hosts, see special notes above

 The mgmt tool is deployed on the controller node as part of the HPC cluster Stack deployment.